I'm Alive (Celine Dion song)

 "I'm Alive" is a song by Canadian singer Celine Dion from her seventh English-language album, A New Day Has Come (2002).
 It was written by Kristian Lundin and Andreas Carlsson, and produced by Lundin with additional production by Ric Wake and Richie Jones.
 "I'm Alive" was released as the album's second single on 5 August 2002 by Columbia Records and Epic Records.
-It was also featured in the film Stuart Little 2.
-The uplifting midtempo song received positive reviews from music critics and became a worldwide hit, reaching top 10 in many countries.
+It was also used in the film Stuart Little 2.
+The upbeat midtempo track received positive reviews from music critics and became a worldwide hit, reaching the top 10 in many countries.
 The music video was directed by Dave Meyers.

-On 3 May 2024, following a viral mashup of "I'm Alive" and "And the Beat Goes On" by the Jammin Kid on TikTok, English producer Majestic released the song as "Set My Heart on Fire (I'm Alive x And the Beat Goes On), credited to him, the Jammin Kid and Dion.
+On 3 May 2024, after a viral mashup of "I'm Alive" and "And the Beat Goes On" by the Jammin Kid on TikTok, English producer Majestic released the song as Set My Heart on Fire (I'm Alive x And the Beat Goes On), credited to him, the Jammin Kid, and Dion.
 On 31 May 2024, the Jammin Kid's original version was also released, followed by the Majestic VIP mix on 14 June 2024.
 "Set My Heart on Fire" reached number one in Quebec and number 39 in the United Kingdom.

 Background and release

 While working on the album, Dion commented:

 "I couldn't wait to go back into the recording studio.
 And, I loved the songs that people wrote for me on this album.
 Those songs became even closer to me because, the fact that I took two years off, they wrote songs for me that were even closer to my emotions.
 I had things to talk about.
 I had things to sing about.
 It was a fun adventure, no pressure, relaxed, smooth, powerful but controlled.
 I really had a wonderful time.
 And to see my friends again, it was great".

-"I'm Alive" was commercially released on 5 August 2002, as the album's second single.
-For radio release, the song was re-worked by Humberto Gatica.
-His version was released on the Stuart Little 2 soundtrack as well as promotional and commercial CD singles.
+"I'm Alive" was commercially released on 5 August 2002 as the album's second single.
+For radio, the track was reworked by Humberto Gatica.
+His mix appeared on the Stuart Little 2 soundtrack and on promotional and commercial CD singles.

-Although in October 2008 the album version of "I'm Alive" was included on My Love: Essential Collection, the new remix by Laurent Wolf was released to promote it in France.
-In January 2009, further promotional remixes were made by Maurice Joshua for the US clubs.
+Although the album version of "I'm Alive" was included on My Love: Essential Collection in October 2008, a new remix by Laurent Wolf was issued in France to promote the compilation.
+In January 2009, additional promotional remixes were created by Maurice Joshua for US clubs.